Hidden Factors

 Digital Journaling

-Reflect on each task using two short prompts
+Reflected on each task using two short prompts.

-Reflect on each task using two short prompts
+Reflected on each task using two short prompts.

 Influence of Circumstances